Rhonda R. Voskuhl, MD

 About

-Rhonda Voskuhl M.D. is a Professor of Neurology at the University of California, Los Angeles (UCLA), the Jack H. Skirball Chair, and the Director of the UCLA Multiple Sclerosis (MS) Program.
-She has over 25 years of experience treating patients with multiple sclerosis.
-She is also an expert in menopause and estrogen treatments.
+Rhonda Voskuhl MD is a Professor of Neurology at the University of California, Los Angeles (UCLA), the Jack H. Skirball Chair, the Director of the UCLA Multiple Sclerosis (MS) Program, and faculty in the UCLA Comprehensive Menopause Care Program.
+She has over 25 years of clincal experience treating patients.
+She is an expert in multiple sclerosis, menopause and estrogen treatments.
 Her research focuses on finding neuroprotective treatments to repair neurological disabilities.
-Dr. Voskuhl was the first to use a cell-specific and region-specific transcriptomics approach to investigate the molecular basis for disability-specific disease progression in MS models.
+Dr. Voskuhl translated findings in her lab to four clinical trials of novel hormone treatments, estriol for women and testosterone for men.
+Phase 2 trial findings included a decrease in cortical atrophy, improvement in cogntive processing speed, and a decrease in a blood biomarker of neurodegeneration during treatment with estriol as compared to placebo in MS women.
+At the basic research level, Dr. Voskuhl was the first to use a cell-specific and region-specific transcriptomics approach to investigate the molecular basis for disability-specific disease progression in a preclinical model of neurodegenerative disease.
 Dr. Voskuhl is also an internationally recognized expert in sex differences research, demonstrating roles for sex hormones and sex chromosomes in the immune system and the central nervous system.
-The Voskuhl lab was the first to show that estrogen receptor (ER) alpha and ER beta ligands were protective in MS models, acting via different mechanisms.
+The Voskuhl lab was the first to show that estrogen receptor (ER) alpha and ER beta ligands were neuroprotective in MS models, acting via different mechanisms.
 ER alpha ligation targeted astrocytes, while ER beta ligation induced remyelination by direct effects on oligodendrocytes and indirectly by downregulation of innate immunity in microglia/macrophages.
 Her sex chromosome research discovered X-dosage and parental imprinting effects on autoimmunity.
-Dr. Voskuhl translated findings in her lab to four clinical trials of novel treatments in MS. Early in her career, Dr. Voskuhl received the Harry Weaver Neuroscience Scholar Award from the National MS Society.
-More recently, she received the Berlin Institute of Health Excellence Award for Sex and Gender Aspects in Health Research in 2018, the Kenneth P. Johnson Memorial Award by Americas Committee for Research and Treatment of MS (ACTRIMS) in 2019, and UCLA’s Innovation Award in 2019.
-She is the President of the Organization for the Study of Sex Differences (OSSD).
-Voskuhl received her MD from Vanderbilt University, completed neurology residency at University of Texas Southwestern and a postdoctoral fellowship at the National Institutes of Health.
-Dr. Voskuhl’s career mission is to use a region-specific, cell-specific, and sex-specific approach to identify novel treatment targets tailored for females and males in MS models and to translate these findings back to the bedside as clinical trials using disability-specific biomarkers of neurodegeneration in women and men with neurodegeneration due to aging and disease.
-Dr. Voskuhl sees MS patients in the neurology clinic and mentors at the faculty, postdoctoral, graduate, and undergradate levels.
+Dr. Voskuhl is the immediate Past-President of the Organization for the Study of Sex Differences (OSSD), an international academic organization aiming to optimize treatments for each sex during health and disease.
+Dr. Voskuhl received her MD from Vanderbilt University, completed neurology residency at University of Texas Southwestern and a postdoctoral fellowship at the National Institutes of Health.
+Dr. Voskuhl’s career mission is to use a region-specific, cell-specific, and sex-specific approach to identify novel treatment targets tailored for females and males in preclinical models of MS, Alzheimer's disease, and brain aging, then translate her discoveries back to the bedside as clinical trials using biomarkers of neurodegeneration as clinical efficacy outcomes.
+Dr. Voskuhl sees MS patients in the neurology clinic and sees otherwise healthy women with cognitive issues during menopause as faculty in the UCLA Comprehensive Menopause Care Program.
+Dr. Voskuhl mentors at the faculty, postdoctoral, graduate, and undergradate levels.

 Languages